Pastez/Cocoa-Dropdown-Notification/README.md

 * UIColor *bottomHLineColor

-	color of bootom horizontal line, if nil line will not appear
+	color of bottom horizontal line, if nil line will not appear